The Heron CLI us used to to manage every aspect of the topology lifecycle.

 $ heron activate --config-path ~/heronclusters devcluster/ads/PROD AckingTopologySubmitting a Topology

-To run a topology in a Heron cluster, submit it using the submit
+To run a topology in a Heron cluster, submit it using the submit command.

 Topologies can be submitted in either an activated (default) or deactivated state